Taekwondo Competition

 Taekwondo has four different types of competition allowing people of all ages and temperaments to test their skills in a variety of ways.

-SPARRING.
-Or, kyoroogi, is most the familiar type of taekwondo competition and is included in the Olympic Games: two people, wearing protective gear (one red, the other blue), use a variety of skills for attack and defense.
+Also known as gyoroogi, this is the most familiar type of taekwondo competition and is included in the Olympic Games: two people, wearing protective gear (one red, the other blue), use a variety of skills for attack and defense.
 Training for sparring is an excellent way to become more comfortable with applying techniques against a real person in addition to improving mobility, timing, and adaptability.

 Overview: Olympic taekwondo matches are arranged by weight and gender.
 The time allotted for a match is three three-minute rounds, with a one minute rest between rounds.
 One referee observes the competitors and ensures the rules are followed and assign deductions for rule infractions.
 Four corner judges award points using an electronic hand-held system.
 The winner is the competitor with the most points at the end of the match.
 Local taekwondo matches follow the same general format separating competitors by weight, gender, age, and rank.
 There are usually one to two rounds of one- to three-minutes duration depending upon the tournament.